After the European General Data Protection Regulation (GDPR) came into full force on May 25, 2018, other governments followed the EU lead.

 Let’s see how this translates into practice.

 1. CCPA vs. GDPR – Who must comply?

 The GDPR states that public institutions and non-profit organizations are required to comply just the same as companies and businesses do.

-The conclusion is that the CCPA allows the processing of consumers’ data as is, if they do not meet one of the mentioned criteria.
-Whereas GDPR is applicable to all data controllers who process personal information of EU citizens, no exception.
+The CCPA allows the processing of consumers’ data if they do not meet one of the mentioned criteria.

-The GDPR applies to all organizations EU and non-EU, that process personal information of European citizens.
-Meaning, they offer goods or services to European Union citizens or monitor the behavior of individuals within the EU.
+The GDPR applies to all organizations, EU and non-EU, that process personal information of European citizens.
+This means they offer goods or services to European Union citizens or monitor the behavior of individuals within the EU.

 The CCPA applies to businesses that do business in California if they collect or sell Californian personal information, no matter where the company is located.

 3. CCPA vs. GDPR – Penalties and Fines

 The EU legislators demonstrated intolerance of violation of individuals’ privacy when introducing, up to that point, unprecedented GDPR fines.